-Students must be in the building by 8:00am and seated in their first period class.
+Students must be in the building and seated in their first period class by 8:15am.
 Students who are late to school must report to the attendance secretary where the tardiness will be recorded and late passes and/or detention slips will be issued.

-Students who arrive after 8:00 a.m. will be marked tardy for the school day.
+Students who arrive after 8:15 a.m. without an excuse note will be marked tardy for the school day.
 A written note from a parent/guardian (stating an acceptable reason for the tardiness) must accompany students when they arrive to school.
 Any notes presented the following day will not be accepted without administrative approval.
 Students who are excessively late to school due to illness may be required to produce physicians' notes verifying the reason for being late.

-- Students who arrive after 9:20 a.m. will be considered half day truant. - Students will be granted three unexcused tardies each quarter as long as they arrive within the first 90 minutes of the school day.
-The student will earn a detention for each subsequent late within the quarter.
-A parent conference may be scheduled after the 5th unexcused tardy.
-Continued unexcused tardies to school may result in unexcused absences and a School Attendance/Truancy Conference.
+- Students who arrive after 9:50 a.m. will be considered half-day truant. - Students will be granted three unexcused tardies each quarter as long as they arrive within the first 90 minutes of the school day. - The student will earn a detention for each subsequent late within the quarter.
+Please note that students who commit the same offense 3 times may receive more severe discipline. - A parent conference may be scheduled after the 5th unexcused tardy. - Continued unexcused tardies to school may result in unexcused absences and a School Attendance/Truancy Conference.